 Bank of America and Chicago Marathon helped sponsor this event, so their logos are visible alongside the RMCH logo.

 Add brand advertising to your marketing strategy

-By combining brand ads and with direct response, your brand can capture both immediate ROI while also driving future sales.
+By combining brand ads and with direct response, your brand can capture both immediate ROAS while also driving future sales.
 Use the suggestions and examples above to refine your own strategy.
-Then, ensure all of your digital ads are connected to a professional landing page designed for conversion.
+Sign up for an Instapage 14-day free trial today.

 Try the world's most advanced landing page platform with a risk-free trial.